Ignatov-nlap/PSI_project/README.md

-# NLAproject
+## PSI project
-Project for the course of Numerical Linear Algebra 2016-2017
+The plasma surface interaction project for the course of Numerical Linear Algebra 2016-2017